deepakperumal/school/README.md

- This is a school application for kindegarden children
+ This is a school application for kindegarten children

  Auther